AK2000/caws/Readme.md

                         logging_endpoint="postgresql://<user>:<password>@<address>/monitoring"),
 )
 ```
 The `logging_endpoint` is a relational database that stores resource and task monitoring information and serves as a source for the CAWS client.
+Currently, you must host this database yourself.

 A sample configuration with both monitoring enabled and the correct executor configuration is in `docs/sample_config.json`.